Fill your College Details

 5 min read

-In computer science, data types and data structures are fundamental concepts that enable efficient organization, storage, and data manipulation.
-While often used interchangeably, they serve distinct purposes and have unique characteristics.
-In this article, we will explore what is data type, data structure, and its types, with key differences and similarities.
+In computer science, data types and data structures are fundamental concepts that enable efficient organization, storage and data manipulation.
+While often using mutually, they serve different objectives and have unique features.
+In this article, we will find out what is the data type, data structure and its type with major differences.

 Examples Program of Data Types